 Cover Type Relevance Why It Matters Typical Limit

-Tools & Equipment Recommended Covers theft, loss, or damage to business equipment - handheld scanners, GPS units, trolleys, and strapping equipment.
-Replacing delivery equipment can cost several thousand dollars. $5K - $20K
+Tools & Equipment Recommended Covers theft, loss, or damage to business gear - handheld scanners, GPS units, trolleys, ramps, and strapping tools.
+Replacing delivery equipment can run to several thousand dollars. $5K - $20K

 Business Insurance Providers for Courier Drivers